ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 ## Behind the curtains

 The scenario described earlier almost sounds too good to be true, doesn't it?
-In this section, we'll discuss how DBLab can achieve this and where the magic happens.
+In this section, we'll discuss how DLE can achieve this and where the magic happens.

-The magic is mostly done by the use of a [ZFS](https://en.wikipedia.org/wiki/ZFS){:target="_blank" rel="noopener noreferrer"} filesystem underneath the PostgreSQL instances used by DBLab.
+The magic is mostly done by the use of a [ZFS](https://en.wikipedia.org/wiki/ZFS){:target="_blank" rel="noopener noreferrer"} filesystem underneath the PostgreSQL instances used by DLE.
 Specifically the copy-on-write and snapshotting features are primarily used.
 This is combined with running the instances themselves in Docker containers, which allows multiple PostgreSQL instances to easily exist on a single system.
 More info on the details can be found [here](https://postgres.ai/docs/database-lab#database-lab-engine){:target="_blank" rel="noopener noreferrer"}

-DBLab Engine has 2 operating modes for enabling clones: physical or logical.
+DLE has 2 operating modes for enabling clones: physical or logical.

 With the physical mode, a replica of the source PostgreSQL database is created and managed by DLE.
 This database is treated as the `sync instance` from which all copies are created.